saiajitbhavaraju/blueQuery_backend/README.md

 ## 🗂️ Data Handling

 - ✅ Real data from OracleDB (CCTNS 2.0)
-- 📊 16 relational tables with 1,000+ rows and columns
+- 📊 16 relational tables(6 Master, 10 Transactional) with 1,000+ rows and columns
 - ❌ No mock data used
-- ❌ No external GitHub repos for hosting or testing
 - ❌ No blob storage required — data is already provisioned

 ## 🔧 Features